 About The DNA Technology (Use and Application) Regulation Bill, 2019

-- The DNA Technology (Use and Application) Regulation Bill, 2019, aims to regulate the use of DNA technology in India for identifying missing persons, victims, and offenders.
+- The purpose of the DNA Technology (Use and Application) Regulation Bill, 2019 is to establish the regulation of the use of DNA technology in India in the identification of missing persons, victims, and offenders.

-- This legislation is designed to enhance forensic capabilities while addressing privacy and ethical concerns surrounding DNA profiling.
+- This legislation is meant to give a boost to the forensic capabilities and simultaneously address privacy and ethical concerns related to DNA profiling.

 Features of the DNA Technology (Use and Application) Regulation Bill, 2019